 At Cities for Play we aim to inspire communities, councils and city planners to create playful and child-friendly cities.
 We explore how the built environment can promote children's health and well-being with a focus on play and active mobility.
 We believe that children's needs should be at the heart of city design which will in turn create resilient and sustainable communities.

-Founded in 2017 by architect and urban designer Natalia Krysiak, Cities for Play works with the public, private and civil sectors to create more playful and child-friendly communities.
+Founded in 2017 by architect Natalia Krysiak, Cities for Play works with the public, private and civil sectors to create more playful and child-friendly communities.
 We do this through through research, advocacy, community engagement and design at various scales.
 Our design portfolio predominantly focuses on creating Play Space Strategies with the intention of creating playful communities through diverse play experiences which are unique to their needs.

 Follow us on Instagram or Twitter to stay up to date with events, projects and inspiration.
 For more information about our research, design and engagement services get touch via email.

 Through a co-creation approach with the community and an understanding of local context, we create unique play-space strategies designed for new or existing neighbourhoods or building developments.
 A play space strategy will include a connected network of play opportunities aimed at providing a diverse palette of playable experiences which is unique to the needs of the community.

 Through workshopping and engagement programs with both children and adults, we not only uncover a deeper understanding of place and community uniqueness but also empower community on how to create more playful environments.
 By engaging with community on the topic of playable neighbourhoods we are able to achieve more meaningful and sustainable outcomes.